Why Does My Dog Follow Me Everywhere?

 A nice compliment

-Is my dog’s stalking behavior a problem
+Is my dog’s stalking behavior a problem?

 Try placing your puppy behind a baby gateway or leash him to a door and leave the area.
-Or, in case your canine typically joins you in the bathroom, try leaving him outside the door for a short time.
-If you notice that your puppy gets upset, it is the right time to try independence training.
+If your canine typically joins you in the bathroom, try leaving him outside the door for a short time.
+If you notice that your puppy gets upset, it’s time to try independence training.

 How to teach your dog to stop following you everywhere

 If you want your dog to stop shadowing you around, you need to engage your dog with something else instead.

 You can increase their independence by showing them that you care about them and that they can lay on a mat or bed and relax, without your presence.

 Buy a new mat and ask your canine to lay down and try it.
 Every time they do that successfully, reward them with something.
 You can also teach them to stay on the mat or in bed until you come back from the kitchen.
 This way, they will learn to feel comfortable and relaxed even when you’re out and will stop following you as soon as you come back home.

 Whether you think that having your dog following you around is the cutest thing ever or you miss your me-time, it’s always a good idea to think ahead and consider pet insurance to prepare for the unexpected.
 Get a quote from Animalia today to learn more.